MarkHughen/MarkHughen.github.io/_posts/2017-01-09-WhereDoYouGetStuck.md

 ---
 layout: post_page
-title: Where Do You Get Stuck: How Can You Get Unstuck
+title: Where Do You Get Stuck - How Can You Get Unstuck
 date: 2017-01-09
 tags: Programming
 ---